25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Arrays.md

 - If an array of size `5` and only first `3` elements are initialized with values then the remaining `2` elements value will be set to `0`

 - Arrays have constant-time access to any element and to add/remove at the end.
-Linear time to add/remove at an arbitrary location.
+Linear time to add/remove at an arbitrary location

 - To find the address of any element in an array use: `array_starting_address + element_size * (index_of_element - index_of_first_element)`

 ## Size

-Arrays are created inside the Stack Memory and have fixed size and cannot be changed after initialization.
+Arrays are created inside the Stack Memory and have fixed size and cannot be changed after initialization

 The size of an array can be determined dynamically (user inputs the size during runtime) (supported in C++):